 How can foster carers be involved?

 Foster carers, you are the stars of the show!
 Your fostering service needs your help to show potential foster carers in your area what you do to provide the support, care and stability for the children in your care, and how they can be part of your local fostering community.

 This could be a 'day in the life of a foster carer' diary, or perhaps in person at information stands and evenings throughout the fortnight.
 Get in touch with your fostering service today to find out how you can help and be a part of Foster Care Fortnight 2014.

 If you are thinking about becoming a foster carer, the Fostering Network's website Could You Foster? provides lots of information on what fostering is and the type of children that need fostering.

 Think fostering could be for you?
 There are many fostering services across the UK; find a fostering service near you to make an application or find out more about fostering in your area.

 Foster Care Fortnight™ 2013 - Get in the frame

 Last year we invited people to get in the frame to raise the profile of fostering during Foster Care Fortnight™ in May 2013.

-The fortnight was a great success, with over 1,000 pieces of media coverage, and hundreds of foster carers, fostering services, celebrities and politicians getting in the frame to highlight the need for around 9,000 new carers across the UK to provide loving and supportive homes for some of our most vulnerable children.
+The fortnight was a great success, with over 1,000 pieces of media coverage, and hundreds of foster carers, fostering services, celebrities and politicians getting in the frame to highlight the need for around 9,000 new foster carers across the UK to provide loving and supportive homes for some of societies most vulnerable children.